 I rarely need to discuss the undertones of black and brown because they are so dark they don’t react with other colours as much as choosing the wrong mid-tone or light neutral undertones do.

-But for the record, the undertones of brown are either red, green, purple and orange.
-However, most people don’t care about that right now because it’s black everyone is interested in.
+But for the record, the undertones of brown are either red, green, purple or orange.
+However, most people don’t care about that right now because it’s black that everyone is interested in at the moment.

 Let’s move onto black then shall we?
-Now that every single new house on the block is either stark white or black, it’s probably time to dissect it further:
+Now that every single new house on the block is either pale creamy, white or black, it’s probably time to dissect this colour further.

-Black’s undertones are either blue, purple or green
+The undertones in black are either blue, purple or green.